Sarina Abrishamcar, MPH

 PhD Student (Epidemiology), he/him

-I am a third-year doctoral student in the Department of Epidemiology.
+I am a fourth-year doctoral student in the Department of Epidemiology.
 Before entering the program, I received a BS in Biological Science (focused on Molecular Biology) from Nanjing University in 2016 and my MPH in Epidemiology (focused on genetic epidemiology) from Emory University in 2018.
 I also worked in The Center for Computational and Quantitative Genetics in Emory University, where I turned my attention towards a methodological component of gene mapping studies.
 My current research interest is development and application of novel statistical and epidemiologic methods for multi-omics and GxE studies to understand the genetic contributions to complex diseases and traits.
 Currently, I am working with Dr. Huels to develop an analysis pipeline for the calculation of DNA methylation risk scores (MRS) and evaluate its robustness and applicability across diverse ancestries through simulation studies and real data analysis.
 In my free time, I like rock climbing, swimming, hiking and watching stand-up comedies.

 E-mail: junyu.chen@emory.edu